nobody-famous/alive/README.md

 -   `alive.format.indentWidth`: Default indentation width
 -   `alive.format.closeParenOwnLine`: ['always', 'never', 'multiline'] Specify if close parens can be on their own line.
+-   `alive.autoLoadOnSave`: If true, load files into the REPL when saved.

 Syntax highlighting is done using semantic tokens.
 This is mainly to avoid regex hell.
 The following symantic tokens are added: